80's Movies Rewind | Rambo: First Blood Part II

 Rambo II - Operations

-Set three years after the events of ‘First Blood‘, the film picks up with Rambo in prison where he has been sentenced to serve eight years for what he did to the town of Hope, Washington.
-He is visited by his former commanding officer, Colonel Sam Trautman with an offer.
-If he undertakes a covert mission in Vietnam, searching for American POWs left behind, Rambo may be granted a Presidential pardon for his crimes and be released.
-Feeling strongly about the mission and especially as the camp he is to recon is the same one he escaped from while a POW himself, Rambo takes the mission.
-After meeting the special ops designate, Marshall Roger Murdoch who is running the operation and getting all the details he needs along with weapons and equipment, Rambo parachutes into the Vietnamese Jungle but not before a near-fatal accident when he jumps from the plane almost kills him, losing most of his equipment in the process.
+After meeting the special ops designate, Marshall Roger Murdoch, who is running the operation.
+And getting all the details he needs, along with weapons and equipment, Rambo parachutes into the Vietnamese Jungle.
+But not before a near-fatal accident when he jumps from the plane and almost kills him.
+Losing most of his equipment in the process.
 Meeting up with his guide, Co Bao, she takes him along the river to the camp via river pirates.
-The camp is supposed to be empty but Rambo is shocked to find that not only is it occupied by Vietnamese forces but several POWs are being held inside.
+The camp is supposed to be empty.
+Rambo is shocked to find that Vietnamese forces occupy the area and are holding several POWs inside.

 Rambo-First-Blood-Part-II-b

-Rambo cannot stand idly while his fellow countrymen are being held prisoner and so breaks into the camp, rescuing one prisoner who is tied to a bamboo cross.
-As they make their escape, Rambo is forced to kill three of the soldiers he encounters including one who discovers Co and is about to execute her.
-After the discovery of the dead men the following morning, Lieutenant Tay (George Cheung), the soldier who tortured Rambo years before, leads his men in pursuit of Rambo, Co, and the escaped prisoner, Banks.
-The trio manages to make it back to the river pirates and make their escape, only to find the pirates have sold them out.
-Brutally killing the pirates, Rambo has Co and Banks leap into the water while he destroys a gunboat that is approaching them to take them, prisoner, with an RPG.
-Rambo himself makes his escape and, along with Banks, heads to the extraction site where he is due to be picked up from.
-However, Tay has tracked Rambo to the site and he has his men launch grenades at the escaping pair.
-Rambo’s rescue helicopter, with Trautman aboard at first aids Rambo in his defense against the soldiers but Murdoch, discovering Rambo has broken his orders and has an actual POW with him, orders the chopper to abort the pickup, fearing reprisals if a POW actually returns with news that they have been abandoned by their government who know they are still alive and being held, thus saving Congress money.
+Rambo cannot stand idly by while his fellow countrymen are being held prisoner.
+He breaks into the camp, rescuing one prisoner who is tied to a bamboo cross.
+As they make their escape, Rambo is forced to kill three of the soldiers he encounters.
+Including one who discovers Co and is about to execute her.
+The next morning, after the discovery of the dead bodies, Lieutenant Tay (George Cheung), the soldier who tortured Rambo years ago, leads his men to find Rambo, Co, and the escaped prisoner, Banks.
+The trio make their way back to the river pirates and makes their escape.
+However, the pirates have sold them out.
+Brutally killing the pirates, Rambo has Co and Banks leap into the water.
+He destroys a gunboat that is approaching them to take them prisoner with an RPG.

 Rambo-First-Blood-Part-II-e

-Rambo and Banks are captured and Rambo is interrogated and tortured by Russian forces led by Lieutenant Colonel Podovsky (Steven Berkoff) who are among and training the Vietnamese forces.
-After being forced to contact his home base (and threatening to come and get Murdoch for his betrayal), Rambo makes a violent escape along with Co into the jungle with the plan to get across the border to Thailand and return home.
-He promises to take Co with him but Tay has tracked them down and opens fire, killing Co.
-Rambo buries her in the jungle and then goes on an all-out rampage of violent revenge and retribution against both the Soviets and the Vietnamese in his attempt to not only escape himself but to rescue the POWs as well before he keeps his promise to get his hands on Murdoch.
-All of this is packed into 96 minutes of bullet-ridden, bloodthirsty, violent, and explosive mayhem.
+Rambo and Banks are captured.
+Rambo is interrogated and tortured by Russian forces led by Lieutenant Colonel Podovsky (Steven Berkoff).
+He is among those training the Vietnamese forces.
+After being forced to contact his home base (and threatening to come and get Murdoch for his betrayal), Rambo makes a violent escape along with Co.
+The plan is to cross the border into Thailand and return home.
+He promises to take Co with him, but Tay has tracked them down and opens fire, killing Co.

 Rambo-First-Blood-Part-II-a

-The film is dated somewhat now of course.
+The film is dated somewhat now, of course.
 Even Rambo utters that the year is 1985 during proceedings.
-But the film still lives on and is still a favorite amongst action film fans.
-It is also the first film I can honestly say that when it made its way onto VHS and I rented it out to see it again, I watched it, rewound the cassette, and watched it again…ALL DAY!
-Although it isn’t the film I’ve seen the most times in my life (you wouldn’t believe the film that holds that record, believe me), it is right up there in the top five films I have seen the most times.
+However, the film still lives on and remains a favourite among action film fans.
+It’s the first film I rented on VHS that I watched, rewound, and watched again.
+ALL DAY!
+Although it isn’t my most-watched film, it definitely ranks in my top five.
 And it continues to play in my home every month at least.
-It is the perfect popcorn movie to sit down with late at night with a refreshing beverage, some snacks, and the lights off and no distractions.
+It’s the perfect popcorn movie to watch late at night with a refreshing beverage.
+Some snacks, and the lights off and no distractions.

 Rambo-First-Blood-Part-II

-The original ‘Die Hard‘ followed in the same vein three years later, a film that no matter how many times you sit and watch it, you’re guaranteed a good night’s entertainment but ‘Rambo: First Blood Part II‘ got there first.
+The original ‘Die Hard‘ followed in the same vein three years later.
+A film that, no matter how many times you sit and watch it, you’re guaranteed a good night’s entertainment.
+But ‘Rambo: First Blood Part II‘ got there first.
 And now, 35 years later, it still feels good to find out ‘I’m coming to get you!’.

 Leave a Reply